dvdmtw98/blog/Post Vault/articles/2021-03-16-tryhackme-linux-privesc.md

 > No answer required

-### Task 3 : Weak File Permissions - Readable /etc/shadow
+### Task 3: Weak File Permissions - Readable /etc/shadow

-The list of all the users on Linux is saved in the "/etc/passwd' file and the password after hashing for all the users are saved in the "/etc/shadow" folder.
+The list of all the users on Linux is saved in the "/etc/passwd' file and the password after hashing for all the users is saved in the "/etc/shadow" folder.

 [Understanding the /etc/shadow File \| Linuxize](https://linuxize.com/post/etc-shadow-file/)